-Before we analyze BP’s (BP) refining marker margin (or RMM), let’s quickly look at BP’s refining capacity.
+Before we analyze BP’s (BP) refining marker margin, let’s take a quick look at its refining capacity.
 BP has 1.8 MMbpd (million barrels per day) of refining capacity spread worldwide.
-In the United States, BP has around 0.74 MMbpd of refining capacity located in the Northwest and East of the Rockies.
+In the US, BP has ~0.74 MMbpd of refining capacities located in the Northwest and East of the Rockies.

-Around 0.85 MMbpd, another large portion of BP’s refining capacity, is located in Europe, spread over Germany, the Netherlands, and Spain.
-BP has a combined capacity of 0.26 MMbpd in Australia, New Zealand, and South Africa.
+Around 0.85 MMbpd—another significant portion of refining capacity—is located in Europe and spread over Germany, the Netherlands, and Spain.
+BP also has a combined capacity of 0.26 MMbpd in Australia, New Zealand, and South Africa.

 BP’s refining marker margin

-BP’s income from refining operations is primarily dependent on refining margins and crack spreads.
-BP closely tracks refining margin market indicators such as the USMW (US Midwest), the USNWC (US Northwest Coast), the NWE (North West Europe), and the Med (or Mediterranean).
+The income from refining operations is primarily dependent on refining margins and crack spreads.
+Regional refining margins in BP’s refineries include the USMW (US Midwest), the USNWC (US North West Coast), the NWE (North West Europe), and the Med (Mediterranean).

-The iShares U.S. Energy ETF (IYE) has ~42% exposure to integrated energy sector stocks.
+The iShares Russell 1000 Value ETF (IWD) has ~13% exposure to energy sector stocks.